TanvirMahmudTushar/Bisheshoggo/README.md

 ![Scan Prescription 4](public/prep4.png)

-Confused about your prescription?
+You went to a doctor a month ago and you are now sick again and aren't sure whether you should eat those medicine or not or you're confused about your prescription?
 Can't remember how long to take your medicines?
 Simply take a photo of your prescription, and our AI will read it for you, extract all the medicine names, dosages, and instructions.
 It will then ask you about your current symptoms, how long you've been taking the medicines, and provide personalized recommendations on whether to continue, stop, or consult a doctor—all in Bengali, all tailored to your situation.

 ### v.
 Emergency SOS